-Class 2 devices are considered higher risk devices than Class I devices.
+Class 2 devices are considered higher risk devices than Class 1 devices.
 Class 2 devices are subject to General Controls as well as additional Special Controls.
 Special Controls may include labeling requirements, mandatory performance standards, and post market surveillance.
 Generally companies that intend to market Class 2 devices, like us, must comply with applicable regulations and submit a 510(k) premarket submission for review to receive clearance to list and market their devices.
 The 510(k) must establish substantial equivalence to a predicate device.
-Some Class 2 devices are exempt from filing a 510(k) but in some instances, Class II devices may be required to file a Premarket Approval, or PMA, application.
+Some Class 2 devices are exempt from filing a 510(k) but in some instances, Class 2 devices may be required to file a Premarket Approval, or PMA, application.

-Devices deemed by the FDA to pose the greatest risk, such as life-sustaining, life-supporting or implantable devices, or devices deemed not substantially equivalent to a previously cleared device, are classified as Class 3 devices and require a PMA before commercialization.
+Class 3 devices are deemed by the FDA to pose the greatest risk, such as life-sustaining, life-supporting or implantable devices, or devices deemed not substantially equivalent to a previously cleared device, and require a PMA before commercialization.